 - -- school and school district accreditation; - -- certification of professional personnel employed by schools and school districts; and - -- site and building and construction of public schools.
-And was reasoned by particular was reasonable and the schools and the schools and the schools are because of the schools and the schools are because of the schools and the schools are schools.

 The LSO audit reviewed the statutory and functional relationship between powers, duties and functions of the Superintendent of Public Instruction and those of the State Board of Education.